 Off-road performance is more difficult to accurately measure with electronic test equipment as the track changes subtly on each pass, so instead this part of the test relied on Justin Walker’s expertise and experience.
 If his off-road driving experience was good the tyre was awarded a five percent points boost; if it didn’t perform well off-road it lost five percent of its on-road points.
 As 4x4 Australia noted, “with the absence (and difficulty) of hard data in a 4x4 situation, it’s a way to reward or penalise depending on how the tyres traversed our mix of loose gravel, mud and rocks."

 The test vehicle was an Isuzu D-Max LS-U, with the traction control switched off to eliminate any electronic interference or inconsistency.
-To ensure a completely subjective assessment, neither driver knew which tyre they were driving on during the test.
+To ensure a completely objective assessment, neither driver knew which tyre they were driving on during the test.

 The on-road testing focused on key on-road safety and handling considerations: dry and wet cornering and dry and wet braking.
 Cornering was measured by the distance it took for each set of tyres to get through the corner, while stopping distances were measured from 100 km/hr for dry braking and 70 km/hr for wet braking.